JSTOR

 • If no fulltext is available, you can use the Fulltext@UGent button to find out how to obtain the fulltext article.

-• Use Text Analyzer, which you can find under the Tools tab on the homepage, to perform a text analysis on a document.
+• Use Text Analyzer, which you can find under the 'Tools' tab on the homepage, to perform a text analysis on a document.
 To do this, drag your document into the designated box.
-The tool analyzes the text to find Topics that link to similar content in JSTOR.
-You can adjust the results list by (de)selecting the Topics you want to prioritize.
+The tool analyzes the text to find 'Topics' that link to similar content in JSTOR.
+You can adjust the results list by (de)selecting the 'Topics' you want to prioritize.

 More information